percona/pbm-docs/docs/reference/backup-options.md

 *Type*: float64 <br>

 The duration (in minutes) of oplog slices saved with the logical backup snapshot.
 By default, the duration of backup oplog slices equals to the value defined for the [`pitr.oplogSpanMin`](pitr-options.md#pitroplogspanmin) option (default - 10 minutes).
 You can reduce the duration in heavy-loaded environments.
-Note that setting the duration to shorter periods increases the overall backup execution time.
+Note that setting the duration to shorter periods may increase the overall backup execution time.